-Graduate students funded through the Graduate School or the College (whether by fellowships or assistantships) may engage in other work for compensation (termed "additional pay") with the following restrictions If the additional work involves an excess of 10 hours/week, a duration of more than a month, or compensation of over \$600 the department must complete the online Permission to Work Request form.
+Graduate students funded through The Graduate School or the College (whether by fellowships or assistantships) may engage in other work for compensation with the following restrictions.
+Graduate students are allowed to work 20 hours per week on average over all assignments (including their primary assignment and all supplemental work).
+If the additional work involves an excess of 10 hours/week, a duration of more than a month, or compensation of over \$600 the student must complete the online Permission to Work Request form.
 The request must be submitted prior to the work being initiated and needs to provide the number of hours to be worked, the amount of compensation, the overall time period, and the nature of the work.
-The request must have the endorsement of both the student's thesis advisor and department chair or DGS.
-In general, requests will only be approved for which both the student's thesis advisor and the department chair certify as having no adverse effect on timely completion of the student's degree.
-Refer to the Permission To Work policy: http://www.tgs.northwestern.edu/about/policies/financial-aid-policies.html#permission.
+The request must have the endorsement of both the student's thesis adviser and department chair or DGS.
+In general, requests will only be approved for which both the student's thesis adviser and the department chair certify as having no adverse effect on timely completion of the student's degree.
+Refer to the Permission To Work policy.